 In Corinth, rebuffed and frustrated by resistance to his teaching, Paul was encouraged by his Lord in a night vision, “Do not be afraid!
 Speak out!
 Don’t be silent!
 For I am with you, and no one will attack and harm you, for many people in this city belong to Me.”
 (18:9) So Paul stayed there 1 ½ years, encouraging and teaching them.
-It is comforting to me that even bold Paul had fears and required reassurance.
+It is comforting to me that, as bold as he was, Paul also had fears and required reassurance.
 His frustration shows his human frailty.
 I can identify with that.

 “Now all these things are from God, who reconciled us to Himself through Christ and gave us the ministry of reconciliation, namely, that God was in Christ reconciling the world to Himself, not counting their trespasses against them, and He has committed to us the word of reconciliation.
 Therefore, we are ambassadors for Christ, as though God were making an appeal through us; we beg you on behalf of Christ, be reconciled to God.”
 2 Corinthians 5:18-20